pivotal/docs-platform-automation/docs/index.md

       and even interactions with the Ops Manager user interface.
       Platform Automation for PCF is a set of tools to use alongside other tools, rather than a comprehensive solution.

-* Assumes you have the following before using our tasks:
-    * a paved IaaS
-    * a deployed Concourse
-    * a [git compliant source code control system][git-repo-layout]
-    * a [credential manager][secrets-handling]
-    * an [S3-compliant object store][setup-s3-and-resources]

-For more information on how these fit into the Platform Automation system, we recommend starting with one of the How to Guides.

 The [Task Reference][task-reference] topic discusses these example tasks further.